 'Brabo's Broek', 'Met de Neus op Stap', 1986.

 Hugo Leyers was a Flemish architect, political cartoonist and comic artist, who published under the pseudonyms "Hug" and "Haschèl".
-His entire comic career is concentrated in the 1980s, when he made two comic book versions of the history of Flanders ('De Geschiedenis van Vlaanderen', 1984) and the Netherlands ('De Geschiedenis van Nederland', 1985).
-The same decade he also drew a humorous comic strip named 'Met De Neus en Co op Stap' (1986-1987), starring characters from the Antwerp folkloric puppet theatre "De Poesje".
+His career in comics is concentrated in the 1980s, when he made a semi-biographical comic about football goalkeeper Jean-Marie Pfaff (1983) and comic books of the history of Flanders ('De Geschiedenis van Vlaanderen', 1984) and the Netherlands ('De Geschiedenis van Nederland', 1985).
+The same decade, he also drew a humorous comic strip named 'Met De Neus en Co op Stap' (1986-1987), starring characters from the Antwerp folkloric puppet theater "De Poesje".
 All of Leyers' comics were published in black-and-white and are notable for their use of caricature, silly comedy, regional atmosphere and Antwerp dialect.

 Early life and career

 Hugo Leyers was born in 1930 in Ruisbroek, Antwerp.
-Between 1957 and 1963 and again from 1982 to 1986, Leyers made political cartoons for the Flemish-nationalist, right-wing conservative newspaper 't Pallieterke.
-In 1967, painter Staf van Elzen founded an art academy in Kontich, where originally he and Leyers were the only two teachers.
-The school still exists today and has considerably expanded since.
+Between 1957 and 1963 and again from 1982 to 1986, Leyers made political cartoons for the Flemish-nationalist right-wing conservative newspaper 't Pallieterke.
+In 1967, Hugo Leyers was one of the two original teachers at the art academy in Kontich, founded by painter Staf van Elzen.
+The school still exists today and has expanded considerably since.

 'De Geschiedenis van Nederland', depicting Philippe II of Spain and the Duke of Alba.